 Hail to MacMurray

-“Hail to MacMurray” first appears in the College's history in 1932.
-When MacMurray College for Men was established under President Norris in 1955, male students adopted their own school song, and both the men's and women's versions were sung at graduation until 1971.
-At that time, the second verse of “Hail to MacMurray” was re-written to include the men's motto.
+"Hail to MacMurray" first appears in the College's history in 1932 in a class day program.
+The original lyrics are credited to Mildred Rose Kane '34, and the original music is credited to Vivian Swengel Smith '34.
+When MacMurray College for Men was established under President Norris in 1955, male students adopted their own school song, and it was sung along with "By Stately Elms" at graduation until 1971, when "Hail to MacMurray" was adopted as the alma mater for both.
+At that time, the second verse of "Hail to MacMurray" was re-written to include the men's motto, which used words written by Dale Wolff '61.

 1/2 lb vanilla wafers